Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Sen Yan</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
       Sen Yan received the bachelor’s degree in Internet of Things Engineering from Shandong University, in 2018 and the master’s degree in Computer Science – Intelligent Systems from Trinity College Dublin, the University of Dublin, in 2020.
-He is currently pursuing the Ph.D. degree in intelligent transportation systems at the School of Electronic Engineering, Dublin City University.
+He is currently pursuing the Ph.D. degree in intelligent transportation systems at the School of Electronic Engineering, DCU.
 Sen is working with Dr. Mingming Liu and Prof. Noel O’Connor in the areas of data-driven methods used in intelligent transportation systems, especially shared micromobility systems.
 He is also interested in image processing and machine learning.
     </p>
   </div>
 </div>